kathiavf16/data71200/README.md

 # data71200
-Summer Machine Learning and Artificial Intelligence
+Summer class about starting out with Machine Learning and Artificial Intelligence